arachne-threat-intel/thread/CONTRIBUTING.md

 Thank you for wanting to contribute to Thread!

 ## Project Mission & Summary:
 Thread is an open-source initiative dedicated to enhancing cyber threat intelligence (CTI) mapping by automating the process of linking cybersecurity reports and articles to MITRE ATT&CK®.
-Our mission is to empower security professionals, organizations, and analysts by providing efficient, empowering, and community driven CTI capabilities.
+Our mission is to empower security professionals, organisations, and analysts by providing efficient, empowering, and community driven CTI capabilities.

 ## Code of Conduct
 The Thread community has adopted the Contributor Covenant.
 Before contributing, please read the [CODE OF CONDUCT](CODE_OF_CONDUCT.md).
 By contributing to the Thread community you agree to the code of conduct.